tsaarni/tls-testapp/go/README.md

 This is a simple client server example in Go:

-* A TLS server that listens on port 8443 for TLS client connections and echoes back the received message.
-This is implemented in [`tls.go`](tls.go)
+* A TLS server that listens on port 14443 for TLS client connections and echoes back the received message.
+This is implemented in [`cmd/tls/tls.go`](cmd/tls/tls.go)
-* A HTTPS server that listens on port 8443 for HTTP client connections and echoes back the received message.
-This is implemented in [`https.go`](https.go)
+* A HTTPS server that listens on port 14443 for HTTP client connections and echoes back the received message.
+This is implemented in [`cmd/http/http.go`](cmd/http/http.go)

 The examples use mutual TLS authentication, i.e. both the client and the server authenticate each other using X509 certificates.